microsoft/text-analytics-walkthrough/README.md

 If you're new to Cognitive Services, here's what you'll need to do to get set up.
 You will need a Microsoft Azure subscription. you do not already have one, set up a Microsoft Azure subscription.
 You can sign up for a free trial at: https://azure.microsoft.com/free

-### Step 1: Set up Azure Machine Learning

-2. If you already have an Azure Machine Learning workspace, navigate to Azure Machine Learning studio and sign in.
-Otherwise, follow these steps to create a new workspace:
-    1. Sign into the Azure portal using the Microsoft account associated with your Azure subscription.
-    2. Select **＋Create a resource**, search for **Machine Learning**, and create a new Machine Learning resource with the following settings:
-        * **Workspace Name**: enter a unique name that gives some info on what you're using the service for
-        * **Subscription**: choose your Azure subscription
-        * **Resource group**: create a new resource group with a unique name
-        * **Location**: choose any available location
-    3. It takes a few minutes for the workspace resource to be created.
-When it's done, click tne new **"Go to resource"** button and click **"Launch Now"** to open the Azure Machine Learning ("ML") studio (or go to: https://ml.azure.com).

-    4. In ML Studio, click the ☰ icon at the top left to view menu options.
-You can use these pages to manage the resources in your workspace.

-        We'll be using two of these pages for this project:
-        * **Notebooks**, which is where we'll load and run our Jupyter notebook, and
-        * **Computer**, which is where we'll set up the machine learning compute engine.

-[TO DO: INSERT SCREENSHOT]

-## Step 2: Create an Azure Machine Learning compute instance

-To run the Jupyter notebook, you will need a compute instance in your Azure Machine Learning workspace.
-If you already have one, start it; otherwise, follow these instructions to create one:

-1. In Azure Machine Learning studio, go to the Compute menu option (under Manage near the bottom).
-2. On the Compute Instances tab, click "Create" to create a new compute instance.
-Input the following settings:
-    * **Compute name:** enter a unique name
-    * **Virtual Machine type:** CPU
-    * **Virtual Machine size:** Standard_DS11_v2
-3. It takes a few minutes for the compute instance to start.
-While we wait, let's go to the next step!

-## Step 3: Set up an Azure Cognitive Services resource
+## Step 1: Set up an Azure Cognitive Services resource
 If you don't already have one, use the following steps to create a Cognitive Services resource in your Azure subscription:

 1. In another browser tab, open the Azure portal at: https://portal.azure.com
-2. Click the **＋Create a resource button**, search for Cognitive Services, and create a Cognitive Services resource with the following settings:
+1. Click the **＋Create a resource button**, search for Cognitive Services, and create a Cognitive Services resource with the following settings:
     * Name: Enter a unique name.
     * Subscription: Your Azure subscription.
     * Location: Any available location.
     * Pricing tier: S0
     * Resource group: Create a resource group with a unique name.

-3. Deployment will take a few minutes, but that's okay!
+1. Deployment will take a few minutes, but that's okay!
 We won't need it just yet.
 Onward to the next step!

-## Step 4: Open the text-analytics-walkthrough notebook in VS Code and run through the code blocks!
+## Step 2: Open the text-analytics-walkthrough notebook in VS Code and run through the code blocks!

 1. Open the *text-analytics-notebook.ipynb* notebook in the **text-analytics-walkthrough** folder.
-2. Read through the notebook and run the code blocks as you go.
+1. Read through the notebook and run the code blocks as you go.

 ## Aside: Tracking expenses and setting a budget